neto1895/M5C_WorkDayScheduler-ECR/README.md

 (https://neto1895.github.io/M5C_WorkDayScheduler-ECR/)

 The following image shows the application first look and functionality.
+The functionallity lack the colors due the time is created the gif.

 ![Quiz page demo](./assets/images/deployedpage.gif)